Sleep Doctor independently selects the products we test. We may earn a commission if you buy through the links on our site.

 Sleep Doctor’s Take

+Made of polyester fiber, these filters are crafted to fit seamlessly with the ResMed AirMini device.
+This portable CPAP machine is ideal for use when traveling.
 While ResMed recommends replacing its disposable filters monthly and checking them every two weeks for wear or clogging, the filters may last longer if the machine is only used occasionally while traveling.
+Sleep Doctor sells the filters in a two-pack that’s available as a one-time purchase or as part of a subscription plan with automatic delivery every six months.

 slider image